nickassafkirk/Cartel-Coffee/README.md

 #### Remaining Bugs To Be Fixed

+* Bug: Button placement on shop category homepage tiles not scaling correctly on smaller screensizes

-* Buy: Margin left in shop category tiles appears to be offset to the left.
+* Bug: Margin left in shop category tiles appears to be offset to the left.

 ## Testing